silviapapalini/silviapapalini.github.io/content/mindfulness/index.md

 I was introduced to Mindfulness Eating by Caroline Baerten, one of the most inspiring persons I ever met in my life.
 She followed me during my course in Mindful Based Stress Reduction (MBRS) in Brussel, and, as simple it might sound, I found myself fully connected to the ZEN-based philosophy of this practice.
 I then felt that a formative mindful path that was closer to my research interest, passions, and values, was really needed.
 Hence, I flew to Norway where I had the immense pleasure to attend the Mindful Eating-Conscious Living training with Jan Chozen Bays and Char Wilkins (https://me-cl.com/our-story/), the greatest experience of my life.

 My wish for the future?
 To reach excellent research output that can be used to improve the results of this valuable practice.

+About the course:
+If you are struggling with food craving, you often experience emotional eating when stresses or anxious, you are you curios and do you simply want to experience a different approach to food, this 8 weeks program might be of your interest.
+Mindful Eating is a non-diet approach to achieve a healthier relationship with food and your body.
+The participation depends upon medical-related conditions.
+If interested to participate and/or need further information please check the contact section of the website